MindscapeHQ/raygun4php/README.md

 `$user` should be a unique identifier which is used to identify your users.
 If you set this to their email address, be sure to also set the $email parameter too.

 This feature and values are optional if you wish to disable it for privacy concerns.
+To do so, pass `true` in as the third parameter to the RaygunClient constructor.

-Note that this data is stored as a cookie.
+Note that this data is stored as cookies.
 If you do not call SetUser the default is to store a random UUID to represent the user.

 This feature can be used in CLI mode by calling SetUser() at the start of your session.